Old Irish: Grammar

 Old Irish is a fusional, nominative-accusative, and VSO language.

 Nouns decline for 5 cases: nominative, accusative, genitive, prepositional, vocative; 3 genders: masculine, feminine, neuter; 3 numbers: singular, dual, plural.
 Adjectives agree with nouns in case, gender, and number.
 The prepositional case is called the dative by convention.

 Verbs conjugate for 3 tenses: past, present, future; 3 aspects: simple, perfective, imperfective; 4 moods: indicative, subjunctive, conditional, imperative; 2 voices: active, and passive; independent, and dependent forms; and simple, and complex forms.
 Verbs display tense, aspect, mood, voice, and sometimes portmanteau forms through suffixes, or stem vowel changes for the former four.
 Proclitics form a verbal complex with the core verb, and the verbal complex is often preceded by preverbal particles such as ní (negative marker), in (interrogative marker), ro (perfective marker).
-Direct object personal pronouns are infixed between the preverb and the verbal stem.
+Direct object personal pronouns occur between the preverb and the verbal stem.
 Verbs agree with their subject in person and number.
 A single verb can stand as an entire sentence.
 Emphatic particles such as -sa and -se are affixed to the end of the verb.

 Prepositions inflect for person and number, and different prepositions govern different cases, sometimes depending on the semantics intended.